 Many of my followers know that I have been out of the classroom since January.
 I truly believe everything happens for a reason.
 I was forced to take a leave due to not having anyone watch my then, three year old at home.
 I had my brother in law helping out but he had cornea transplant about a year and half ago and suddenly his eye became infected.
+If you are experiencing headaches or some issues related to your tooth, then you can get redirected here.
 There was no way he could drop off and pick up my boys as my husband and I worked.
 I had to step into Mami mode and do the best thing for my family at that point.

 Teaching since the age of twenty-one I have NEVER had to take a leave.
 It was difficult to walk away from my second grade classroom and my co-teacher, but again my family needed me.
 I couldn’t just pick someone to watch my three year old without doing enough background checks and investigating the facility.
 All of this within a matter of days to a week, so I made the decision to take the leave.
 As much as people say children are resilient, I know my boys and that sudden change would have not been good for them.